blopker/reversebike/src/content/docs/mods/sabvoton-controllers/index.md

 ![](498bab899c85f9d6689dd8589bcb65d0c81446a165ecb90f7dc7af3c1ab661ca.jpg)

-Motor adaptor
+Motor adapter

-### Motor adaptor
+### Motor adapter

 A motor harness that will plug into [the motor's 10-pin connector](https://sites.google.com/view/super73-reverse-engineering/components/electrical/motor) on one side.
 On the other, it will plug into the controller's 5-pin hall sensor connector and the three green, blue, and yellow phases.
 A grey and a white wire (speed and thermal) won't be used.

-### Battery adaptor
+### Battery adapter

 A battery harness that plugs into [the battery cradle's 6-pin connector](https://sites.google.com/view/super73-reverse-engineering/components/electrical/battery-cradle) on one side.
 On the other the 4 small wires are unused, the positive and negative go to the red and black ports on the controller.

-### Primary Harness / Throttle adaptor
+### Primary Harness / Throttle adapter

-An adaptor for the primary harness.
+An adapter for the primary harness.
 On one side it connects to [the primary harnesse's 12-pin input](https://sites.google.com/view/super73-reverse-engineering/components/electrical/primary-harness).
 On the other side, we only use the three throttle wires and plug them into the throttle connector on the controller.
 The 12-pin connector can be hard to find while 3-pin higo wires are common.
-You can absolutely skip the primary harness and make a simple adaptor going straight to the throttle.
+You can absolutely skip the primary harness and make a simple adapter going straight to the throttle.

-These three adaptors are the minimum requirement to have a running setup.
+These three adapters are the minimum requirement to have a running setup.
 You can keep going with optional things like brakes, PAS, etc...
 I will be updating the wiring diagram as I do.

 # Tuning